seawind543/react-token-input/README.md

 interface TokenInputProps<ValueType = string, ErrorType = string> {
   /**
    * @prop {CSSProperties} [style]
-   * @description An optional prop for assign style to TokenInput */ style?: CSSProperties;
+   * @description An optional prop, for assigning style to TokenInput */ style?: CSSProperties;

   /**
    * @prop {string} [className]
-   * @description An optional prop for assign class name to TokenInput */ className?: string;
+   * @description An optional prop, for assigning class name to TokenInput */ className?: string;

   /**
    * @prop {string} [placeholder]
-   * @description An optional prop for assign placeholder to TokenInput */ placeholder?: string;
+   * @description An optional prop, for assigning placeholder to TokenInput */ placeholder?: string;

   /**
    * @prop {boolean} [readOnly = false]
-   * @description An optional prop to control TokenInput is `readOnly mode` or not */ readOnly?: boolean;
+   * @description An optional prop, to control TokenInput is `readOnly mode` */ readOnly?: boolean;

   /**
+   * @prop {boolean} [disableCreateOnBlur]
+   * @description An optional prop, to control TokenInput creates a new token when blurring on the creator */ disableCreateOnBlur?: boolean;

+  /**
    * @prop {boolean} [autoFocus = false]
    * @description
-   * An optional prop to control TokenInput is `autoFocus mode` or not.
+   * An optional prop, to control TokenInput is `autoFocus mode`.
    * Will be deprecated in the next major release.
 Took ref.current.focus() instead.
    */
   autoFocus?: boolean;